zhangjiyuan22/MetalLens/README.md

 * an (I/z)-like band; and
 * a (K_{\rm s})-like band.

 One suitable combination is Roman F062 + F087 + F213.
-The F062 measurement may also be replaced by CSST (r), Euclid VIS, or suitable HST (V/R)-like imaging.
+The F062 measurement may also be replaced by CSST r.

 Mock-recovery experiments performed with **MetalLens** show that, for a (0.5,M_\odot) bulge lens, the metallicity can be recovered with a precision of approximately (0.3) dex when: